Menu

 About Quito, Ecuador and its surrounding areas

-• Explore Otavalo – Visit the Andean town famous for its colourful markets and beautiful handmade textiles.
+• Explore Otavalo – Visit this Andean town, famous for its colourful markets and beautifully crafted handmade textiles.

-• Hike Cotopaxi Volcano – Take a day trip to the stunning Cotopaxi National Park, famous for its perfectly cone-shaped volcano.
-You can also enjoy hiking, horseback riding, and wildlife spotting at Cotopaxi National Park.
+• Hike Cotopaxi volcano – Take a day trip to Cotopaxi National Park, known for its near-perfect cone-shaped volcano, with opportunities for hiking, horseback riding and wildlife spotting.

-• Ride the Teleférico (Cable Car) – Get panoramic views of Quito and the surrounding Andean mountains from the top of Pichincha Volcano.
+• Ride the TelefériQo cable car – Enjoy panoramic views over Quito and the surrounding Andes from the slopes of Pichincha volcano.

-• Discover the Middle of the World – Visit Mitad del Mundo monument, thought to be on the Equator line—though it is actually 240m off!
+• Discover the Middle of the World – Visit the Mitad del Mundo monument, marking the equator line, and learn about its fascinating history.

-• Explore Quito’s Historic Old Town – Wander through UNESCO-listed streets, admire colonial architecture, and visit ancient churches.
+• Explore Quito’s historic Old Town – Wander UNESCO-listed streets, admire colonial architecture and visit beautifully preserved churches.

-• Visit La Ronda – Experience Quito’s historic street, lined with artisanal shops, cafes, and restaurants.
+• Visit La Ronda – Experience one of Quito’s oldest streets, lined with artisan workshops, cafés and traditional restaurants.

-• Go to the Pululahua Crater – Explore one of the world’s only inhabited volcanic craters and its stunning green landscapes.
+• Visit the Pululahua crater – Explore one of the world’s few inhabited volcanic craters, known for its rich soil and green landscapes.

-• Take a Day Trip to Mindo – Immerse yourself in the cloud forest, go birdwatching, and visit waterfalls.
+• Take a day trip to Mindo – Discover the cloud forest, renowned for its birdlife, waterfalls and tranquil natural setting.

-• Take a Gastronomic Tour – Try local sweets, visit a microbrewery, and enjoy a chocolate experience in the city.
+• Take a gastronomic tour – Sample local sweets, visit a microbrewery and enjoy a chocolate experience in the city.

 Speak to a Travel Specialist today